Khat: Nomenclature

-The khat plant is known by a variety of names, such as qat and gat in Yemen, qaat and jaad in Somalia, and chat in Ethiopia.
-It is also known as jimaa in the Oromo language, mayirungi in Luganda, and as miraa in Kenya.
-In the African Great Lakes region, where Catha edulis is in some areas cultivated, it is known as miraa, muhulo and muirungi.
+The khat plant is known by a variety of names, such as qat and gat in Yemeni Arabic, qaat and jaad in Somali, and chat in Harari and Amharic.
+It is also known as jimaa in the Oromo language, mayirungi in Luganda, and as miraa and muguka in Swahili.
+In the African Great Lakes region, where Catha edulis is (in some areas) cultivated, it is known as miraa, muhulo, muguka and muirungi.

-It also goes by various descriptive names, such as Abyssinian tea, Somalian tea, miraa, Arabian tea, jimaa, and kafta in its endemic regions of the Horn of Africa and the Arabian peninsula.
-In South Africa, the plant is known as bushman's tea.
+It also goes by various descriptive names, such as Abyssinian tea, Arabian tea, kafta, jimaa, and Somalian tea in its endemic regions of the Horn of Africa and the Arabian peninsula.
+In South Africa, the plant is known as Bushman's tea.
 The plant is also known as chat tree and flower of paradise.

+Vernacular names

+In the Indian subcontinent, Catha edulis is sometimes referred to by its Unani name Kat or Qaat in traditional texts.

 Description

 Khat is a slow-growing shrub or tree that typically attains a height of 1-5 m.
 However, it can reach heights of up to 10 m in equatorial areas.
 The plant usually grows in arid environments, at a temperature range of 5–35 C. It has evergreen leaves, which are 5–10 cm long and 1-4 cm broad.

 It takes seven to eight years for the khat plant to reach its full height.
 Other than access to sun and water, khat requires little maintenance.
 Ground water is often pumped from deep wells by diesel engines to irrigate the crops, or brought in by water trucks.
 The plants are watered heavily starting around a month before they are harvested to make the leaves and stems soft and moist.
 A good khat plant can be harvested four times a year, providing a year-long source of income for the farmer.

 The shrub's flowers are produced on short axillary cymes that are 4-8 cm in length.
 Each flower is small, with five white petals.

 The samara fruit is an oblong, three-valved capsule, which contains one to three seeds.